 With such a shortage of space in our country, sadly, parking space is not included when you buy the house.
 Depending on area you stay in and the size of the available parking space, this cost can be higher or lower.
 This cost should be paid to the seller and provides a separate cost.
 If you do not pay this fee, the seller has all rights to sell it to another customer of the society.
 Once again, parking space provides a price decided by the place of the project – it usually starts from a lakh and go up to four to five lakhs, adding to the set of hidden home charges.

 This is actually the biggest and the main cost – an unavoidable cost because, without proper interiors, you are unable to move in.
 This includes art work, plumbing, buying new furniture or getting furniture made, electric appliances, and the list is endless.
 This kind of cost may easily go up to Rs.
 10 lakh even after sacrificing and cutting down quite a bit.
-It could save you some money if going shop online for furniture, but the expense of interiors is no less than Rs.
+It could save you some money if going to shop for the best sheets on Amazon, but the expense of interiors is no less than Rs.
 20-25 lakhs if you change everything and 15-20 lakhs if the essential interiors are already done.